Ingrid Pollard: Early career and education

 As a young artist, Pollard became increasingly interested in liberation movements around race, gender and sexuality.
 In the early 1980s, she worked at the Lenthall Road Workshop, a feminist photography and screen-printing collective in the Haggerston area of Hackney, East London.
 She was one of twenty founding members of Autograph ABP (the Association of Black Photographers) in 1988.

 Pollard has participated several exhibitions that brought together work by Black British artists, including Black Women Time Now (Battersea Arts Centre, London, 1984), The Thin Black Line (ICA, London, 1985) and Three Black Women Photographers (Commonwealth Institute, London, 1986).

-Pollard completed a BA in Film and Video at the London College of Printing in 1988 and, between 1986 and 1993, worked on the technical crew for a small number of film projects.
+Pollard completed a BA degree in Film and Video at the London College of Printing in 1988 and, between 1986 and 1993, worked on the technical crew for a small number of film projects.
 Her photography was recognised in a survey edition of Birmingham's Ten.8 magazine She then went on to complete an MA in Photographic Studies at Derby University in 1995.
 She was awarded a PhD by publication by University of Westminster in 2016.

 Work

 In the 1980s, Pollard began to attract attention for her photographic series, particularly those exploring the presence of black people in the English landscape, including Pastoral Interlude (1987–1988), Seaside Series (1989), Wordsworth's Heritage (1992) and Self Evident (1995).
 In these series, she worked with material that evoked notions of heritage or played upon nostalgic sentiments associated with the national landscape: the souvenir postcard, the poetry of William Wordsworth and hand-tinted photographs.
 She often placed text statements and quotations alongside her images to suggest a political framework for her photographic work.
 Developing such forms allowed Pollard to challenge perceptions of the countryside as being primarily inhabited and visited by white people, and the related assumption that Black British people only exist in popular consciousness in urban settings.

 These racially specific stereotypes of rural England are set out in the caption attached to the first image of Pastoral Interlude: "... it's as if the Black experience is only lived within an urban environment: I thought I liked the Lake District where I wandered lonely as a Black face in a sea of white.
 A visit to the countryside is always accompanied by a feeling of unease, dread..."

 From 2005 to 2008, Pollard was engaged in a research project into the "Black Boy", a name which was once used for some pubs in England.
-This led to the publication of Pollard's 1994 book, Hidden in Public Place. and a solo exhibition, Spectre of the Black Boy (Kingsway Gallery, Goldsmiths University of London, 2009).
+This led to the publication of Pollard's 1994 book, Hidden in Public Place. and a solo exhibition, Spectre of the Black Boy (Kingsway Corridor, Goldsmiths University of London, 2009).